SUBARACHNOID HEMORRHAGE

 - the presence of vasospasms

-- the patency of the Circle of Willis (is the collateral circulation sufficient if feeding artery occlusion is required?)
+- the patency of the circle of Willis (is the collateral circulation sufficient if occlusion of the feeding artery is required?)

-- the general condition of the intracranial circulation (sclerotic changes and stenoses in the access route and feeding artery)
+- the general condition of the intracranial circulation (atherosclerotic changes and stenoses in the access route and in the feeding artery)

-- if feeding artery occlusion is considered, add functional tests
+- if occlusion of the feeding artery is considered, add functional tests

 - Matas test – manual compression of the artery with simultaneous injection of the contralateral ICA or ipsilateral vertebral artery to assess the functionality of the collateral circulation